thesupersonic16/HedgeModManager/README.md

 **IncludeDirCount** Specifies how many folders will be included with your mod.

-**UpdateServer** A modification of the existing SonicGMI value that specifies the link to an XML file containing file infomations like its URL and name, I recommend linking a empty XML file or a folder in a http server, as it will allow you to release auto-downloading updates to your mods.
-The old GMI way of updating still works.
+**UpdateServer** A modification of the existing SonicGMI value that specifies the link to an Update file containing file information this can be a XML or the SonicGMI update file, I recommend linking a folder from a http server, as it will allow you to release auto-downloading updates to your mods.

 ### Desc